1.1. The following definitions and rules of interpretation apply in these Conditions.

 15.5.
 In the event Wavenet does not meet the Service Availability listed above for three consecutive calendar months, Customer shall have the right to terminate the Agreement without penalty.
 Wavenet agrees that upon settlement of any and all outstanding charges owed by Customer, Wavenet will refund the pro-rata portion (remainder in months, rounded down) prepaid

 VCC Agent Seat fees for service not yet delivered; and any remaining, unused pre-paid long distance.
 Customer understands that termination of this Agreement does not entitle Customer to a refund of any fees for services delivered by Wavenet up to the date of termination.

 15.6.
 In the event Wavenet does not meet the Service Availability listed above, Customer shall be eligible to receive a service credit for the affected month.
 To receive a credit, Customer must make a written request to Wavenet (to Wavenet Customer Support and/or your account manager) within 30 days of the service incident.
 Amount of service credit will depend upon length and severity of service outage and shall be calculated as a percentage of monthly VCC Agent Seat fees (excluding telecom charges that may be included) for a given calendar month as shown below.

 15.7.
 For monthly down time in excess of 0.01% Service Availability of:

 15.7.1.
 Less than two hours excess:

-Credit of 3.5% of all monthly access and user profile fees (as laid out in Addendum A), outages less than 30 minutes in length are excluded from this provided (a) there are no more than one (1) in any given calendar month and/or (b) they are not part of an ongoing recurring problem.
+Credit of 3.5% of all monthly access and user profile fees, outages less than 30 minutes in length are excluded from this provided (a) there are no more than one (1) in any given calendar month and/or (b) they are not part of an ongoing recurring problem.